 A shop selling books and gifts in a large building with an ornate window with stained glass.

 These are the frequently asked questions for community-led buildings.
-We have separated these questions out into three categories: – Community Asset Transfer and Community Right to Bid – Assets of Community Value – Transfer of green spaces
+We have separated these questions into two categories: Community Asset Transfer and Community Right to Bid; and Assets of Community Value.

 Community Asset Transfer